JamesMessinger/swagger-server/README.md

 ```

 #### Swagger Server API
-Swagger Server also exposes some additional classes, events, and methods on top of Express's functionality.
+Swagger Server also exposes some additional classes, events, and methods in addition to Express's API.
 You can access these additional APIs by instantiating a [`Swagger.Server`](https://github.com/BigstickCarpet/swagger-server/blob/master/lib/server.js) object, which has an API very similar to Express's [`Application`](http://expressjs.com/4x/api.html#app) object:

 ```javascript
 var swagger = require('swagger-server');